 Tip: For your own research, use both Summon and other subject-specific databases.
 Go to the Newspaper and Article Databases section to find the best databases for your research topic.

 When you find information sources, make sure they are high-quality and authoritative.
-The following video will show you how to evaluate sources.
+The following video will show you how to find and cite scholarly sources.

 There is a variety of resources and tools available to help you succeed in your writing assignments.